 - Problems with fuel systems that could result in risks of fire or explosion

 - Issues with acceleration, causing drivers to lose control over acceleration

-- Problems with wheels or tires, that could cause blow outs and loss of control of the vehicle
+- Problems with wheels or tires, that could cause blow outs and loss of control

 In addition to the above defects, issues regarding seat belts and seat backs, engine cooling systems, and wiring system defects can also pose a serious danger.
 Injuries caused by car safety defects may include neck, back, or spine injuries, brain injuries, burns, fractured bones and muscle sprains, lacerations and abrasions, and even death.

 To find out if the car you’re driving has been recalled due to safety defects, got to SaferCar.gov.
 They keep a complete and updated list of all car recalls, and you can search for your vehicle by make or VIN number.